Writ of assistance: In colonial America

 General writs of assistance played an important role in the increasing tensions that led to the American Revolution and the creation of the United States of America.
 In 1760, Great Britain began to enforce some of the provisions of the Navigation Acts by granting customs officers these writs.
 In New England, smuggling had become common.
 However, officers could not search a person's property without giving a reason.
 Colonists protested that the writs violated their rights as British subjects.

-Among the grounds the colonists opposed the writs were that they were permanent and even transferable; the holder of a writ could assign it to another; any place could be searched at the whim of the holder; and searchers were not responsible for any damage they caused.
+Among the grounds for which the colonists opposed the writs were that they were permanent and even transferable; the holder of a writ could assign it to another; any place could be searched at the whim of the holder; and searchers were not responsible for any damage they caused.

 All writs of assistance expired six months after the death of the king, at which time new writs had to be obtained.
 With the death of King George II on 25 October 1760, all writs would expire on 25 April 1761.
 The crisis began on 27 December 1760 when news of King George II's death reached Boston and the people of Massachusetts learned that all writs faced termination.